 Nothing would be of the London we know if it were not for its neighborhoods, those nuclei scattered like nuggets that give life to this city.
 To be able to appreciate how each neighborhood of London is a world, with its highlights, its main attractions is something indescribable.

 It is a more discreet neighborhood than its bustling neighbor Oxford Circus.
-The neighborhood meanders through the quieter, more elegant streets and intriguing corridors, offering a very cozy feel.
+The neighborhood meanders through quiet, elegant streets and intriguing corridors, offering a very cozy feel.

-Strolling through Marylebone you can reach Daunt Books (one of the most considerable bookshops in the City of London and the whole of the UK) and, above all, you can appreciate a distinctly Australian atmosphere, especially when you reach Daisy Green.
+Walking through Marylebone you can reach Daunt Books (one of the most considerable bookstores in the city of London and the whole UK) and, above all, you will appreciate an atmospheric and distinctly Australian atmosphere, especially arriving at Daisy Green.

 Once upon a time there was a small town known as Camden located just outside of central London.
 Then came the trains, canals and warehouses, followed by psychedelic kids, punks and a brilliant young singer named Amy Winehouse (the lioness of Camden).
-And, Viola! the neighborhood became one of the most symbolic and famous in the city of London.
+And, Viola, the neighborhood became one of the most iconic and famous in the City of London.

 Today Camden is in the midst of evolution once again.
 New businesses are flooding this part of northwest London, and more and more cafes and restaurants are opening their doors.

 If you have time and are traveling to London for 7 days or more, I suggest you stop by this iconic neighborhood, the atmosphere of the place is curiously different, you can even take a picture with Amy's statue!